 Eye muscle repair - dischargeRepair of cross-eye - discharge; Resection and recession - discharge; Lazy eye repair - discharge; Strabismus repair - discharge; Extraocular muscle surgery - discharge

-You or your child had eye muscle repair surgery to correct eye muscle problems that cause crossed eyes.
+You or your child had eye muscle repair surgery to correct eye muscle problems that caused crossed eyes.
 The medical term for crossed eyes is strabismus.

-A small incision (cut) was made in the tissue between the eye and eyelid.
+A small cut was made in the tissue between the eye and eyelid.
 This tissue is called the conjunctiva.
-One or more of the muscles of the eye was strengthened or weakened to position the eye properly and help it move correctly.
-After a few hours of recovery, you or your child went home.
+One or more of the muscles of the eye was strengthened or weakened.
+This was done to position the eye properly and help it move correctly.
+The stitches used during the surgery will dissolve, but they may be scratchy at first.
+Most people leave the hospital a few hours after recovery.

 - The eye will be red and slightly swollen for a couple of days.
 It should open fully within 2 days after surgery.